axioned/handbook/zoho.md

 # Zoho Projects Expectations

 ### Table of Contents
 - Introduction
+- Timesheets
+  - Time logging
+- Creating a Project
+- Adding Users to a Project
+- Creating a Task List
+- Creating a Task
-- For PMs: Manage Projects
+- Manage Task Status
+- Creating Issues
+  - Issue Details
-- For QAs: Manage Issues
+  - Associating Issues with Tasks
-- For all resources: Timesheet
-- For all resources: Manage Task status
+  - Manage Issue Status
-- For all resources: Manage Issue status
+  - Deleting and Moving an Issue
-- For all resources: Internal projects
+- Internal Projects

 ## Introduction
 We use Zoho Projects as our default Project Management tool to manage most aspects of the internal as well as client projects.